Modifying the DOM order with tabindex

 user might expect to provide input to.

-be building a robust single page with different content sections, not all of
+if you build a robust single page with different content sections, where not

-link might change the visible content without doing a page refresh.
+change the visible content, without a page refresh.

 user's perceived context in sync with the site's visual content.

-there, you can use the arrow keys to expose additional functionality (the
+there, you can use the arrow keys to expose additional selectable options.

-the keyboard could still interact with your control.
+behavior, so keyboard users can still interact with your control.

-Knowing which keyboard behaviors to implement can be difficult, but there is a helpful document you can refer to.
+Knowing which keyboard behaviors to implement can be difficult.
 The Accessible Rich Internet Applications (ARIA) Authoring Practices guide lists types of components and what kinds of keyboard actions they support.
-We will cover ARIA in more detail later, but for now let's use the guide to help us add keyboard support to a new component.

-Perhaps you're working on some new Custom Elements that resemble a set of radio buttons, but with your unique take on appearance and behavior.
+Perhaps you're working on Custom Elements that resemble a set of radio buttons, but with your unique take on appearance and behavior.

 <radio-group>